-Iowa Gov. Kim Reynolds reacts before signing a bill that creates education savings accounts, Tuesday, Jan.
+Iowa Gov. Kim Reynolds will not run for reelection in 2026.
+Pictured before signing a bill that created the state's private school voucher system., Tuesday, Jan.
 24, 2023, at the Statehouse in Des Moines, Iowa.
 (AP Photo/Charlie Neibergall)

-A state agency that supports K-12 students with special needs is anticipating major restructuring and reductions in the coming year.
+A state agency that supports students from kindergarten to age 21 with special needs is anticipating major restructuring and reductions in the coming year.
 This after Iowa Republicans’ law redirecting their funding and scope of service.

 Heartland Area Education Agency (AEA) is bracing staff for even larger reductions in staff and services in response to the state’s shifting priority from the organizations known for helping school districts with special education for students with disabilities, professional development for teachers, and more.